Welcome! My name is Lilian, but my friends call me Lily. It's so nice to meet you, and I'm so glad you are here.

 How The Matbakh Got Started

 I've always loved cooking and bringing people together.
-After staying home with my daughter and moving overseas, I needed a creative outlet where I could mentally disconnect and learn something new.
-So what started as a small interest, turned into a full-blown passion.
+What started as a creative outlet where I could mentally disconnect from being a stay-at-home mom has turned into a full-blown passion.
 This passion project is constantly evolving and changing.